RodrigoRafaelSantos7/jmb-portfolio/src/content/pages/about.md

 ## About João Maria Botelho

 João Maria Botelho is part of a generation that refuses to treat sustainability as an accessory.
-His alma mater the most innovative school in Portugal at NOVA School of Law,where he now serves on the **Board of Alumni** - with further specialisation programmes at international universities (Wharton Programme on ESG) and under Jonh Fullerton programme on Regenrative Economics (full tuition covered by is backgroun on sustaibability).
+His alma mater the most innovative school in Portugal at NOVA School of Law,where he now serves on the **Board of Alumni** - with further specialisation programmes at international universities (Wharton Programme on ESG) and under Jonh Fullerton programme on Regenrative Economics (full tuition covered by is background on sustaibability).

 His young anf early career has consistently been shaped by the conviction that law, finance, and sustainability must be addressed as a single framework.